wgnet/grail/README.md

 - step implementation can be done separately

-Usage details are available in index.html.
+More usage details are available here: http://wgnet.github.io/grail/.